 Once you’ve created a free Domestika account, all you have to do is search for a course and buy it to enjoy unlimited access forever.

 There is no time limit or expiration date on courses, and you do not need to pay a subscription fee or any extra fees once you’ve purchased a course.
-This makes it a great choice for busy people who need a creative outlet in their limited spare time.
+This makes it the perfect choice for busy people who need a creative outlet in their limited spare time.

 To make matters even better, Domestika now includes signed course completion certificates with every course purchase.
-Once you’ve completed the final project, you can either print these out or share them with prospective clients via a link or QR code.
+Once you’ve completed your final course project, you can either print these out or share them with prospective clients via a link or QR code.

 You can access these courses on the web or on the Android and iOS apps.
 Lessons can be downloaded on mobile platforms for offline viewing, but this feature isn’t available on desktop platforms.